python-cffi/cffi/doc/source/index.rst

   with CFFI).

 * pycparser >= 2.06: http://code.google.com/p/pycparser/
-  (Note that in old downloads of 2.08, the tarball contained an installation issue; it was fixed without changing the version number.)

 * a C compiler is required to use CFFI during development, but not to run correctly-installed programs that use CFFI.